ajeetraina/github-mcp-security/README.md

 ---

-**The bottom line**: Docker MCP Gateway interceptors transform GitHub MCP integrations from attack vectors into secure, monitored environments.
+Docker MCP Gateway interceptors transform GitHub MCP integrations from attack vectors into secure, monitored environments.
 When prompt injection inevitably occurs, you get real-time blocking and complete visibility rather than discovering data theft weeks later.

 *This demo shows exactly how interceptors would have prevented the Invariant Labs GitHub MCP Data Heist.*